 Partial hospitalization treatment, also known as “intensive outpatient treatment” offers high-quality, vital care – sometimes seven days a week – to break your dependence on drugs and alcohol and to address the underlying causes behind addiction without the need for constant supervision and monitoring.

 How Does Partial Hospitalization Addiction Treatment Work?

-Nonetheless, partial hospitalization treatment is still very structured and concentrated.
-If a patient does not show expected signs of improvement, if attendance at partial hospitalization treatment sessions is negligent, or if a relapse occurs, the patient may be asked (or required) to live at the facility again until their condition progresses.
+Partial hospitalization treatment is very structured and concentrated.
+If a patient does not show expected signs of improvement, if attendance at partial hospitalization treatment sessions is negligent, or if a relapse occurs, the patient may be asked (or required) to live at the facility again until their condition progresses.1

-Even though partial hospitalization offers more flexibility and freedom, the patient will still have the same in-person level and layers of care.
+While there is more freedom in an outpatient setting, partial hospitalization should offer the same dedicated treatment and professional staff that residential treatment offers.
 That means that support groups, as well as individual, group or family therapy sessions, will still be a part of the treatment regimen.
 Patients will also have the additional step of learning to live on their own again, ideally in a clean and safe environment.

 - Resuming academic/professional life

 - Interacting with healthy friends and family members

 - Resisting the temptation to use drugs or alcohol when they are on their own